 A historic home on the National Register of Historic Places, the Captain Timothy Hill House was built in 1800.

-It was later moved to its present location in 1980 after it was about to be demolished.
+It was later moved to its present location in 1980 after it was scheduled for demolition.

-The roof is modern, though, and has a steep side gable along with the weatherboard.
+The roof is modern, though, with a steep side gable and weatherboard.

 There is also a wooden chimney.

-What makes it historically significant is that there are carvings of sailing ships near the front door, which shows that it was important during its era.
+It is historically significant because there are carvings of sailing ships near the front door, which shows that it was necessary during its era.